PROJECT-KORE-LLC/SOMNIASCAPES/CODE_OF_CONDUCT.md

 If you experience or witness behavior that violates this Code of Conduct:

-- Open a private issue if comfortable
+*   Open a private issue if comfortable
-- Or contact the project maintainer directly
+*   Or contact the project maintainer directly at: architect.kore@proton.me
-- Provide a calm, factual description of the situation
+*   Provide a calm, factual description of the situation

 All reports will be handled with discretion and care.